 Causes of Garage Doors Accidents

 Garage doors can cause accidents due to a lack of knowledge in regards to their operation, poor installation or even design defects.
 The typical garage door weighs anywhere between 300 and 600 pounds.
-When a garage door collapses on a person, he or she can suffer from severed limbs or a serious concussion.
-The majority of accidents are caused when a person’s fingers, joints or limbs are caught in between garage doors.
+When a garage door collapses on a person, he or she can suffer from severed limbs or a severe concussion.
+Most accidents are caused when a person’s fingers, joints or extremities are caught in between garage doors.
 There are an estimated 7,557 people who suffer from amputations when their limbs are pinched or crushed in between garage doors.
-Over 2,100 people suffered from injuries as a result of a falling garage door.
+Over 2,100 people suffered from injuries as a result of a sliding garage door.

-An automatic garage door may have a tendency to cause accidents in young children.
-A young child may be injured if he or she is hit with a garage door that automatically collapses on him or her.
-It is important that one ensure precautionary mechanisms are installed in automatic garage doors and also can fully function.
-Those who own homes with automatic garage doors should make sure that they have properly installed garage doors with safety mechanisms.
+An automatic garage door tends to cause accidents in young children.
+A young child may be injured if they are hit with a garage door that automatically collapses on him or her.
+It is vital that one ensure precautionary mechanisms are installed in automatic garage doors and also can fully function.
+Those who own homes with automatic garage doors should make sure that they have appropriately installed garage doors with safety mechanisms.

 Types of Injuries Caused by Garage Doors

-There are numerous injuries that can result when a person is harmed by an automatic or malfunctioning garage door.
-Some of the common injuries suffered by people who are harmed by garage doors include the following:
+Numerous injuries can result when a person is harmed by an automatic or malfunctioning garage door.
+Some of the common injuries suffered by people who are hurt by garage doors include the following:

 - Permanent disabilities